-The Sanctuary Policy allows students to ask for help without invoking a disciplinary response.
-Helping a fellow student who has been compromised by the effects of excessive alcohol or drugs may be life saving.
+Understanding the reluctance to ask for help when disciplinary measures could ensue, the Sanctuary Policy allows students to do so without invoking a disciplinary response.
+Helping a fellow student who has been compromised by the effects of alcohol or drugs may be life-saving.

-Any student who brings a fellow student to the Health Center for sanctuary will not be liable for disciplinary action, and his/her identity will remain confidential.
+Students who bring a fellow student to the Health Center for Sanctuary will not be liable for disciplinary action, and their identities will remain confidential.

 Getting Help for Friends

-Out of concern for the immediate welfare of others, a student may identify to the Dean of Students other students who are under the influence of drugs or alcohol.
-In this case, the named students would be admitted to the Health Center under Sanctuary, without a disciplinary response.
+At any time, a student may identify to a dean any other students who may be struggling with drugs or alcohol—or who may otherwise be at risk.
+In this case, the students at risk would be admitted to the Health Center under Sanctuary, without a disciplinary response.